 How often should ad placements and formats be optimized?

-Are ad networks GDPR and CCPA compliant for international audiences?
+Are ad networks GDPR- and CCPA-compliant for international audiences?

 Many networks, including Google AdSense, Ezoic, and Mediavine, provide built-in compliance tools for GDPR and CCPA.
 They automatically manage user consent and privacy settings, reducing the risk of legal violations while monetizing forums globally.